DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "I'm joking of course!
 It is just..." - Jeanne pointed at his clothes

 Kai has been wearing MDA's uniform, and on his shoulder was a bag that could fit a battle rifle.
-But of course since it is middle of city, rifle was locked away in case.
+But of course since it was middle of city, rifle was locked away in case.

 ![Jeanne](./p033.jpg)

 "Aren't you off-duty today?
 Why are you wearing such heavy equipment, Kai?"

-"Before our shopping I had a training on my own, after all"
+"Before our shopping I had a training on my own, after all."

 "...I know, I know.
 It was a <span title="Not sure if it is actually a right term">sarcasm</span>.
-Good grief" - Silver haired girl laughed in astonishment.
+Good grief." - Silver haired girl laughed in astonishment.

-"I guess among these who I could invite to enjoy off-duty time, you're the only one who wouldn't get fazed by it, Kai"
+"I guess among these who I could invite to enjoy off-duty time, you're the only one who wouldn't get fazed by it, Kai."

 "You hanging out with someone during off-duty time?"

 "No, I'm not!
-As I said I'm being sarcastic here" - Jeanne responded while pouting and poked his side with elbow.
+As I said I'm being sarcastic here." - Jeanne responded while pouting and poked his side with elbow.

 Strangely enough, her voice had amused tone.

-"...Well, I like this side of yours, Kai"
+"...Well, I like this side of yours, Kai."

 Then, they started to walk side by side.
 All around them were famous clothing shops and confectionery shops.
 Jeanne seriously looked around each and every one of them.

 "I wonder which shop we should visit.
-It is been a while since I went out, I just cannot decide where to go"
+It is been a while since I went out, I just cannot decide where to go."

 "By the way, for what purpose we're here?"